pylabview/supportdoc-rag-chatbot/README.md

 ## 2A.
 Demo day quick start

-Fixture mode is the canonical first-run path for the local browser demo because it boots the backend with deterministic checked-in trust fixtures before you add local retrieval artifacts.
-Artifact mode is the optional second path once you already have local FAISS artifacts on disk.
+"Fixture Mode" is the default option for running the local browser demo.
+This will start the backend with a known set of data before you introduce the retrieval artifacts.
+The "Artifact Mode" is the second alternative for running the demo after you have created the FAISS artifacts locally.

 From the repo root: